If you do a lot of work in your pole barn, you need that space to be comfortable no matter what weather Mother Nature is throwing at you.

 When it comes to the cost of the two, open cell is less expensive than closed cell.

 All foam insulation contractors will have a minimum charge that can vary depending on several factors.
-Our minimum charge is between $1,200 and $1,600 depending on the project and type of foam insulation used.
+Our minimum charge is between $1,600 to $2,000 depending on the project and the type of foam insulation used.

 Is Spray Foam Insulation Free of Toxins and Harmful Chemicals?